-Section 2.18.1 first in order to enable/configure iA-Ring parameters on the web browser.
-Please follow the simple steps below based on Figure 2.254 to setup the iA-Ring.
+Figure 2.251shows iA-Ring Setting webpage.
+The iA-Ring redundancy protocol can be enabled on this page.
+Note that theusers should disable DIP Switch Controlas described in Section 2.3.12and disableERPS as described in Section2.18.1first in order to enable/configure iA-Ring parameters on the web browser.
+Please follow the simple steps below based on Figure 2.251 to setup the iA-Ring.